jstearne/upper-deck-scout/README.md

 Try it with MongoDB/Mongo Atlas?
 Easy to update schemas as scope grows without significant re-work.
 Would like O-Auth but JWT is probably easier given docs.
 Keep it simple for now.

 React starts at local 3000.
 Must be in the upper-deck-scount folder for react (the low-level folder)

+`npm start` to begin, but must be in the right upper-deck folder!
+Lower folder.

+Screen will update on save.